JamesCalingo/sportventures/posts/bananaball4.md

 I did enjoy the Banana Ball experience.

-However, I must say that the best way to describe the experience has to be…paradoxical.
+However, I must say that the best way to describe the experience has to be...paradoxical.

 On the one hand, it REALLY feels like the entertainment distracts from the sport being played.
 Outside of the foul ball thing, it really felt like the crowd wasn’t paying too much attention to the game outside of the times the players did things to get their attention (as well as the Red Sox guests - whose presence didn’t engage the entire audience as a lot of folks in the crowd don’t know them).
 Part of that was the fact that music was blaring the entire time - something you usually don’t see in pro sports (unless you’ve been to an NLL game).